 The Story of Hyderabad’s Iconic Dish: Hyderabadi Haleem!

 Although Hyderabadi Haleem was popularised by the Nizams of Hyderabad its fons et origo is Arabic.
-The first-ever recipe of Haleem dates back to the 10th-century text which was then called “Harissa”.
-It is surmised that this hearty stew was carried to India by Arab soldiers.
+The first-ever recipe of Haleem dates back to the 10th-century text then called as “Harissa”.
+It is believed that this hearty stew was carried to India by Arab soldiers.
 Haleem along with Nihari & Biryani was considered as cantonment meals to feed army battalions “Lashkaray Fauj” due to its nutritional robustness.
-A few renowned authors of food-history believed the original version of this age-old dish first came to the coast of Malabar along with Arab traders.
-And it continued to evolve soaking in the flavours of native spices as it travelled different regions transforming into an exotic delicacy before it reached the royal dining.
+A few renowned authors of food-history also believed that Arab traders were the first to bring Harissa to the coast of Malabar.
+Afterwhich, it continued to evolve soaking in the flavours of native spices as it travelled to different regions.
+Over the years it transformed into an exotic delicacy before it reached the royal dining.

-During the early years of discovery of Haleem, Irani Hotels used to serve the original recipe Harissa.
-Until 1953, when Aga Hussain Zabed first introduced Haleem to their menu at Madina Hotel which was priced 3 paise which is less than a cent.
+During the early years of discovery of Haleem, Irani Hotels served the original recipe Harissa.
+Until 1953, when Aga Hussain Zabed first introduced Haleem to their menu at Madina Hotel priced for 3 paise which is less than a cent.

-Hyderabadi Haleem is now integral to the Hyderabadi culinary tradition such that it has been awarded Geographical Indication status by Indian GI registry authority.
-It is the first meat-based dish of Indian to have received this tag.
-The interesting fact about this tag is that Haleem cannot be sold as Hyderabadi Haleem unless it meets the necessary standards laid down for it.
+Hyderabadi Haleem is now integral to the Hyderabadi culinary tradition and it is also awarded Geographical Indication status.
+It is the first meat-based dish in Indian cuisine to have received this tag by Indian GI registry authority.
+Another interesting fact about this tag is that Haleem cannot be sold as Hyderabadi Haleem unless it meets the necessary standards laid down for it.
 We will bring more interesting information about the qualifying standards of Haleem in our upcoming posts.

 Isn’t the journey of this exotic dish fascinating?
 Samudhra brings this ancient delicacy in its most authentic form to New Jersey to give our guests the royal experience of Hyderabadi cuisine.
 Try our Hyderabadi Haleem today!